 11. 80% of Buyers Want a Full Bath In Main Living Area

-It’s very common for older homes to have a half bathroom or powder room near the main living areas of a home, but today’s buyers are looking for a full bathroom.
-There are many possible reasons for this real estate trend, but it makes it easier for guests to be comfortable without having to go into every room of the home.
+It's very common for older homes to have a half bathroom or powder room near the main living areas of a home.
+However, 2022 buyers want full bathrooms close to the busiest areas of the home.
+There are many possible reasons for this real estate trend, but it's likely that it makes it easier for guests to be comfortable without having to go into every room of the home.